marrow/package/README.rst

 ==========================

 This package is a combination of utilities for handling object lookup, resolving object names, and managing simple to complex plugin architectures.
-Notably it includes a dependency grapher system for extensions and a cross-runtime method for looking up qualified object names that works on Python 2.6+ and Python 3.3+.
+Notably it includes a dependency grapher system for extensions and helper for looking up qualified object names.

 This library is fully unit tested where possible.
-(Two untested paths remain relating to use of on-disk directories for plugin discovery.)

 2. Installation